tracy-tucker/fitness-library/README.md

 ### OVERVIEW
 Welcome to 🔥 **Spark Fitness** 🔥 - a highly organized fitness library to get you moving quickly!

-*Purpose:* The library is perfect for you, the fitness warrior, with a busy schedule.
+💥 *Purpose:* The library is perfect for you, the fitness warrior, with a busy schedule.
 The exercise cards are organized in an easy-to-navigate style to help you quickly find all the information you need to get you moving.

-The home page provides exercise tags that help the fitness warrior quickly identify the number of exercises available for each area of the body.
-This page also displays a list of individual exercises with recommended sets and reps so the warrior can dive right in and choose an exercise to get moving.
+💥 *A Quick Glance:* The home page provides exercise _TAGS_ that help the fitness warrior quickly identify the number of exercises available for each area of the body.
+This page also displays a list of individual _EXERCISE CARDS_ with a quick reference to recommended sets and reps so the warrior can dive right in and choose an exercise to get moving.

-Fitness warriors are welcome to slow down and navigate the site a bit more.
-Under the navigation, you will find the _Exercises_ and _Tags_ pages.
+💥 *Dive Deeper:* Open the exercise cards and you will find loads of info in an easy-to-read layout.
+The fitness library system gathers each

+Each card provides with a description, quick info on the sets, repetitions and execution time, step-byinstructions, setup steps and ex

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">